 Watch and wait, can you spot it?

-To sum up, this is just one of the many lists of lovely hiking trails you can visit in your time in Canada, but do make some time to check them out and be captivated.
+To sum up, this is just one of the many lists of lovely hiking and trekking trails you can visit in your time in Canada, but do make some time to check them out and be captivated.
 For more stories on Canada adventures, read on my #27HoursRail Adventure on board The Canadian here.